 Through the USAID | DELIVER PROJECT, JSI worked with the Government of Pakistan to improve availability of family planning, tuberculosis, and vaccine commodities down to the last mile.
 One significant milestone was the launch of the vaccine logistics management information system (vLMIS) in 2014, which, for the first time, made supply chain (including cold chain) data for vaccines visible down to the sub-district level.

-Listen to a Voices of Public Health podcast interview with Nancy Brady and Dr. Nabeela Ali, JSI Country Representative, “How Does Strengthening a Health System Save Lives?” on Soundcloud.
+Listen to a Voices of Public Health podcast interview with Dr. Nabeela Ali, JSI Country Representative, “How Does Strengthening a Health System Save Lives?” on Soundcloud.